googleapis/python-ndb/MIGRATION_NOTES.md

   and is no longer among top level exports.
 - `tasklets.MultiFuture` has been renamed to `tasklets._MultiFuture`, removed
   from top level exports, and has a much simpler interface.
+- `Query.run_to_queue` is no longer implemented.
+Appears to be aimed at internal usage, despite being nominally public.

 ## Bare Metal